 SCOPE OF THE INSPECTION & REPORT

 The Inspection will be carried out in accordance with AS4349.0-2007 (General and Special Purpose Building Inspection) and AS4349.1-2007 (Pre-Purchase Building Inspection).
-The purpose of the inspection is to identify major defects, the incidence of minor defects and safety hazards associated with the property at the time of the inspection.
+The purpose of the inspection is to identify major defects and safety hazards associated with the property at the time of the inspection.
 The inspection and reporting is limited to Appendix C of AS4349.1-2007.

 1. The report does not include an estimate of the cost for rectification of the Defects unless specifically requested or offered at time of booking.
 If you have been referred to us by a solicitor or conveyancer, unless they have opted out of estimated defect costs, your report is likely to include estimated defect costs.
 Refer to item 16 below for estimated cost details.
 The overall condition of this building has been compared to similarly constructed and reasonably maintained buildings of approximately the same age.
 Areas for Inspection shall cover all safe and accessible areas.